goruvamahender1/java-backend-interview-prep/01-Must-Prepare/Java_Must_Prepare_Questions.md

 31. Write some important features of Java 8.
 32. Explain SerialVersionUID.
 33. How does Java handle stack and heap memory?
+34. What is Var in java?
+35. What happens if two keys have the same hashcode in HashMap?
+36. Why is String immutable in Java?
+37. Difference between Comparator and Comparable.
+38. What is Java 8 Stream API, and how does it work?
+39. Java 17 features.
+40. Can we override a static method in Java?
+41. What is a ThreadPool, and why is it used?
+42. Does Java supports multiple inheritance and if not why?
+43.